Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 FAQ

-How does stale-while-revalidate differ from stale-if-error?stale-while-revalidate serves cached content while proactively fetching an update during normal operation. stale-if-error only serves stale content reactively when the origin returns a 5xx error or network failure.
-They are complementary: SWR optimizes latency, while stale-if-error provides fault tolerance.
+SWR serves cached content while proactively refreshing during normal operation; stale-if-error serves stale content only reactively when the origin returns 5xx or fails.
+They are complementary — one optimizes latency, the other adds fault tolerance.

-Yes, but HTTP caching semantics require GET requests.
-Configure your GraphQL client to use persisted queries or GET-based endpoints, then apply SWR at the CDN/origin level.
-Avoid POST caching unless your CDN explicitly supports Cache-Control normalization for GraphQL operations.
+Yes, but HTTP caching requires GET.
+Use persisted queries or GET endpoints, then apply SWR at the CDN/origin level.
+Avoid POST caching unless your CDN normalizes it explicitly.